industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 To clone our fork:

 - On GitHub, we navigate to our fork of the DESDEO repository.
 - Above the file list, there should be a green button labeled "Code".
-Clicling the button should reveal a smaller window.
+Clicking the button should reveal a smaller window.
 We should select the "SSH" tab and copy the given url.
 - In a terminal, we then navigate to where we want to place the local repository.
 - Then we clone the fork using the command: